martinoywa/mnist-mlp-exercise/README.md

 # mnist-mlp-exercise
-An MLP to classify images from the MNIST database hand-written digit database.
+An MLP to classify images from the MNIST database hand-written digit database using PyTorch.
 This model's architecture has Linear layers.
 To achieve a higher accuracy, Convolution layers can be used.